 The UK's modelling for compliance assessment is undertaken using a national-scale model known as Pollution Climate Mapping (PCM)7.
-PCM has been designed to assess compliance with EU limit and target values at locations defined within EU Air Quality Directives.
+PCM has been designed to assess compliance with environmental objectives at locations defined within UK Air Quality Standards Regulations 2010.
 Modelling is undertaken for 11 air pollutants each year, including B[a]P and completed each year in time for compliance assessment submission at the end of September.
 The model performs an annual calculation covering the whole of the UK and outputs concentrations on a 1km square grid.
-These grid squares are assigned to each of the 43 zones and agglomerations for the purposes of assessing compliance status with respect to limit and target values in the Directives.
+These grid squares are assigned to each of the 43 zones and agglomerations for the purposes of assessing compliance status with respect to limit and target values in the regulations.